jmackey-astro/PION/README.txt

 the link to the library.
 The script needs internet access with "wget" to work.

+(2)
 Then cd to "./bin_serial" and run "bash compile_code.sh" if you are lucky it will detect that you are using a standard workstation and will just compile.
-On OS X you may need to modify the Makefile.
-Look for "imac" in Makefile, and reset the library directory to wherever the extra libraries (maybe uncomment the line with (CURDIR)/../extra_libraries and that could work).
+If you are running Microsoft Windows it almost certainly won't compile, and I have no expertise to help you get it working, so "good luck".
+On a UNIX/Linux workstation or OS X (with x-code installed) it should compile ok.

 If there are linking errors to silo (references to PDB and/or H5) or fits (references to ff**** functions) or cvode/nvector then the